 It is bred to be a pet or a show bunny, so it does not need the outdoor habitat of our meat rabbits or wild rabbits.
 It will thrive more indoors where it can be near you and safe from predators that don’t know it’s a breed of domestic rabbit.

 You should never let your pet rabbit roam free outdoors without protection from predators.
-It does not have the same natural instincts as rabbits not bred as pets.
+It does not have the same natural instincts as wild rabbits.

 - They are friendly, affectionate, and calm.